canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 > Interoperability, increase speed of development and technological environment, lifetime expectancy of solution, modularity, reuse of similar solutions, industry investing in open source, new disrupting technologies (blockchain, artificial intelligence)

-Leveraging technologies that are built on open standards mitigate against the risk of vendor lock-in and offers the interoperability required to design enterprise level applications and services.
+Leveraging technologies that are built on open standards mitigate against the risk of lock-in and offers the interoperability required to design enterprise level applications and services.
 OSS by default encourages the use of open standards and their inherent flexibility enables rapid response to changing missions and markets as well as swift provisioning of both known and unanticipated users.

 Using open source software means you can benefit from solving common problems with readily available open source technology and you have more time and resource for customized solutions to solve the rare or unique problems.
 OSS is particularly suitable for rapid prototyping and experimentation.
 The testing process generates minimal costs, and encourages the identification and elimination of defects not recognized by the original development team.
 For the public sector, like all organizations, cost is important, but other public benefits can also motivate public sector use of OSS.

 From a support and maintenance perspective, OSS - as opposed to more burdensome usages of proprietary software and their users licences - provides a real cost advantage where multiple copies of software are required, or when the user base grows.
-Since there is no need to manage individual user licence, the focus is more on maintaining application itself rather than the pool. *Syntax to be reviewed* Procuring services of an OSS also helps avoid vendor lock-in as it is possible to seek other service providers to support the maintenance and development of the solution.
+Since there is no need to manage individual user licence, the focus is more on maintaining application itself rather than the pool. *Syntax to be reviewed* Procuring services of an OSS also helps avoid lock-in as it is possible to seek other service providers to support the maintenance and development of the solution.

 #### Economy